-The NGS OPUS Submission form will be ready to submit, check the entries and any extended options that you might
+The NGS OPUS Submission form will be ready to submit, check the entries and any extended options that you might want to use.
+The status bar will prompt you with the correct submission button:

 Press either the 'Upload to Rapid-Static' or 'Upload to Static' button as directed and your occupation will be uploaded to OPUS for processing.